seriousManual/node-ptic/README.md

 [![NPM](https://nodei.co/npm-dl/ptic.png?months=3)](https://nodei.co/npm/ptic/)

-ptic is a more precise interval emitter.
+PTic is a more precise interval emitter.
 It resyncs itselfs to the desired timeframe.
 Bind to the `tick` event to get notified depending on the interval.

+Check the ticker example in the example section for a comparism of setInterval and PTic.

 ## Installation